REDWOOD LOGINREDWOOD PORTAL

 However, MFCs or “Dark Stores” make this much easier for everyone involved.
 Consumers can pick up their items at a convenient location and time.
 Further, companies save on transportation and logistical costs related to last-mile delivery.

-Beyond consumers and companies: governments around the world are now mandating that companies implement practices that reduce carbon emissions and generally improve sustainability measures.
+Governments around the world are now mandating that companies implement practices that reduce carbon emissions and generally improve sustainability measures.

 Beyond the three main mutual benefits for companies and consumers outlined above, many businesses are being drawn toward the micro-fulfillment movement due to the inherent ease of expanding operations.